Peacock (streaming service): International syndication and versions

 In June 2020, Canadian broadcaster Corus Entertainment acquired exclusive English Canadian broadcast rights to Peacock Original programming.
 In October 2021, Quebecor Content acquired exclusive French Canadian rights to Peacock Original programming for its streaming service, Club Illico.

 In December 2021, OSN acquired Peacock's original programming with the Middle Eastern streaming service, OSN+.

 In August 2020, NBCUniversal signed a distribution deal with Australian streaming service Stan, including Peacock's original programming until 2022.
+Following the deal's expiry in late 2022, The Foxtel Group would sign a new deal with NBCUniversal to secure the Australian rights to newer Peacock originals from 2023 and onwards for Foxtel and Binge.
+Due to this, a then planned launch in Australia as well as a potential launch partnership deal with local Australian free to air 7 Network was cancelled in favour of supplying content to third party streaming services.

-On July 29, 2021, Comcast and Sky announced that Peacock would be launching in Austria, Germany, Ireland, Italy, Switzerland and the United Kingdom in Q4 2021 and would be available to all Sky Q, Sky Glass, and Now/Wow (in Germany, Ireland, Italy, and the United Kingdom) customers at no extra cost from its launch.
+On July 29, 2021, Comcast and Sky announced that Peacock would launch in Austria, Germany, Ireland, Italy, Switzerland, and the United Kingdom in Q4 2021 and would be available to all Sky Q, Sky Glass, and Now/Wow (in Germany, Ireland, Italy, and the United Kingdom) customers at no extra cost.
 Peacock was given a soft launch in the UK and Ireland on November 16, 2021, to all Sky and Now subscribers.
-On January 25, 2022, Peacock further expanded in Sky territories, soft launching in Austria and Germany, followed by Italy on February 15, 2022, and Switzerland on March 2, 2022.
+On January 25, 2022, Peacock further expanded in Sky territories, soft launching in Austria and Germany, followed by Italy on February 15 and Switzerland on March 2.